NethServer/ns8-core/core/agent/README.md

     REDIS_ADDRESS=127.0.0.1:6379 REDIS_PASSWORD= ./agent module/mail1 . ~/.config/actions

+## Agent behavior test suite

+During development it is useful to test code changes quickly.
+The `test-agent.sh` build the Golang `agent` binary and starts a Robotframework test suite:

+    bash test-agent.sh

+The test suite aims to describe the commands sent to Redis by the agent and the expected results in the agent log and environment file.

+- The `test-agent.sh` script starts a detached Podman container that runs a Redis DB instance: `test-agent-redis`.
+Run the following command on a separate terminal to receive a detailed Redis command trace:

+      podman exec -ti test-agent-redis nc 127.0.0.1 6379 <<<$'MONITOR\r\n'

+- The test suite runs in a foreground container, `test-agent-suite`.
+On each run, the test suite starts and stops the `agent` process and deals with Redis DB setup/cleanup.
+Additional script arguments are forwarded to the Robotframework command.
+For example to invoke `robot` help:

+      bash test-agent.sh --help

+- Test results are written to the persistent `tstate` volume.
+To export its contents run:

+      mkdir tstate
+      podman volume export tstate | tar -C tstate -v -x -f -

+When testing is finished, stop and destroy the Redis container with:

+    podman stop test-agent-redis

 ## Task processing

 After startup, the agent process blocks and waits for incoming tasks on a